innershapes/calculator_app/README.md

 # Python Tkinter Application

 #This GUI Application was created with the help of Adeyinka Adegbenro's Culculator Tutorial.
-It helped my grasp the concepts of classes, user defined definitions, and tkinter module.
+It helped me grasp the concepts of classes, user defined definitions, and tkinter module.